 Comments on Premise 1

 Those of us who believe in truth typically maintain certain truths are contingent which means they are, to use possible world semantics, true in some worlds and false in others.
 For example, the sentence ‘Dwight Goodyear was born in 1970’ expresses a true proposition about me that is only contingently true since we can easily imagine possible worlds where I was never born.
 But aren’t there also necessary truths that are true in all possible worlds like ‘2+2=4’ and ‘triangles have three sides’?
 And aren’t these truths omnitemporally true or true at all times? (see here for my post on the omnitemporality of truth).
 It seems intuitively obvious to many, including myself, that there are.
 And necessary truths are integral to modal logic or that branch of logic that studies the deductive properties of expressions that refer to, among other things, necessity and possibility.
-Nonetheless, some argue there are no necessary truths and therefore the premise remains controversial.
-I offer some reasons in defense of necessary truths here.
+Nonetheless, some contest these claims and the premise remains controversial.
+I offer some God-independent reasons in defense of necessary truths here.

 Comments on Premises 2-4